Penn Club of New York: Amenities

-Charge account-based

-Other services charged to member accounts include meeting room rentals, bars on event room floors, and two restaurants: the two-story, fine dining room (which requires a jacket for men) featuring a dancing foyer and balcony for musicians; and themed Grill Room, accessed by a spiral marble staircase beneath the foyer, featuring a mahogany bar, recreation of the Old King Cole mural, Penn memorabilia, other furnishings, and a sushi chef.
-Both can be rented out for events.
+Other services include meeting room rentals, bars on event room floors, and two restaurants: the two-story, dining room; and themed Grill Room, accessed by a spiral marble staircase beneath the foyer, featuring a mahogany bar, recreation of the Old King Cole mural, Penn memorabilia, other furnishings, and a sushi chef.

 Hotel rooms

-Members and their sponsored guests can also rent 39 guestrooms on five floors, each themed to different alumni accomplishments.
+Guests can rent rooms on five floors.

 Social networking on Clubhouse Row and worldwide

-The club offers cross-registration for All-Ivy events hosted by neighboring clubs, while holding annual events including the All-Ivy New Year's Eve Party and members-only celebrations on all major holidays managed by staff, with regular social networking events in professional and personal subjects managed by member committees.
-All events are ticketed.
+The club offers cross-registration for All-Ivy events hosted by neighboring clubs, while holding annual events including the All-Ivy New Year's Eve Party.

-The Penn Club is located on Clubhouse Row along with the Harvard Club of New York City (est. 1888) at 27 West 44th, the New York Yacht Club (est. 1899) at 37 West 44th, the Yale Club of New York City (est. 1915) on East 44th, and the Cornell Club of New York (est. 1889) at 6 East 44th.
+The Penn Club is located on Clubhouse Row along with the Harvard Club of New York City at 27 West 44th, the New York Yacht Club at 37 West 44th, the Yale Club of New York City on East 44th, and the Cornell Club of New York at 6 East 44th.

-Under a reciprocity agreement, members have access to Yale Club squash courts (featured and referenced for its exclusivity in Billions S2E8, "The Kingmaker") and 150+ reciprocal private clubs worldwide, including the Harvard Club of Boston, Union League Club of Chicago, yacht clubs, country clubs, and golf clubs.

 On the same block, the New York City Bar Association Building and Royalton Hotel are to the west, while the General Society of Mechanics and Tradesmen Building, the Century Association Clubhouse, and Hotel Mansfield are to the east.
-Other buildings on the street include the Algonquin, Iroquois, and Sofitel New York hotels to the northwest, and Aeolian Building, Salmon Tower Building, 500 Fifth Avenue, and 510 Fifth Avenue on the block immediately to the south.
+Other buildings on the street include the Algonquin, Iroquois, and Sofitel New York hotels to the northwest.
 A Penn Club spokesperson said 30 West 44th Street was selected for its proximity to Manhattan's Theater District, Grand Central Terminal, and other alumni clubhouses.